 Never before has social protection – pensions, health insurance, social security, child benefit, parental leave – been addressed by the CSW.
-Achieving progress on these issues is threatened by both religious and market fundamentalisms – though a number of states including Lebanon, Namibia, and Uruguay are resisting this backlash.
+Achieving progress on these issues is threatened by both religious and market fundamentalisms, although a number of states including Lebanon, Namibia and Uruguay are resisting this backlash.

 Social protection for women challenges gender roles through offering alternatives to women’s dependence on men

 A ‘zero draft’ of this year’s document was prepared and published in January, ahead of the meeting.
-Comments from national delegations, on this draft, reveal two key patterns in the backlash against its progressive recommendations.
+Comments on this draft from national delegations reveal two key patterns in the backlash against its progressive recommendations.

 The first is the socially conservative, sometimes religious fundamentalist, rejection of the feminist idea that gender is a social construct.
 Social protection for women is seen as a threat to their agendas because it challenges so-called ‘traditional’ gender roles through offering alternatives to women’s dependence on men.

-A set of about 25 countries align behind this position – including countries with powerful religious communities and former socialist states such as Russia and Eastern European countries.
-The US’s positions now seem to align with this group, which is also supported by a number of large and loud ultra-conservative civil society organisations including C-Fam, CitizenGo, and the International Organisation for the Family.
+A group of about 25 countries align behind this position – including countries with powerful religious communities and former socialist states such as Russia and Eastern European countries.
+The US’s position now seems to align with this group, which is also supported by a number of large and loud ultra-conservative civil society organisations, including C-Fam, CitizenGo and the International Organisation for the Family.

-These countries and NGOs – which typically oppose sexual rights, sexuality education for adolescents and reproductive rights as well – have challenged the word ‘gender’ in the outcome document, preferring the binary ‘women and men’.
-They assert that the ‘traditional’ heterosexual family is the only acceptable one, and that heterosexual marriage is the context for sex, child rearing, aging – and related care needs.
+These countries and NGOs – which typically also oppose sexual rights, sexuality education for adolescents and reproductive rights – have challenged the word ‘gender’ in the outcome document, preferring the binary ‘women and men’.
+They assert that the ‘traditional’ heterosexual family is the only acceptable one, and that heterosexual marriage is the context for sex, child rearing, ageing – and related care needs.

 The World Bank and International Monetary Fund – often seen as the standard bearers of such market fundamentalism, and its global expansion – do recognise patterns of vulnerability, and have prescribed targeted safety net programmes such as direct cash transfers to mothers (which are often conditional on keeping kids in school).